minwoolee-msft/contoso-phone-radio/README.md

 1. Install latest Visual Studio if you do not have it.
-2. Fork this repository to your GitHub Account, then clone into your local computer
-3. Allow your localhost to accept incoming HTTP callbacks.
+2. Allow your localhost to accept incoming HTTP callbacks.
 You can use service like ngrok to have your localhost accessible to public network.
 This is required to accept events.
-4. Get Envrionment Variable of the followings added in your Visual Studio
+3. Get Envrionment Variable of the followings added in your Visual Studio
    - **AppServiceEndpoint**: your public endpoint from above ngrok.
    - **AzureCommunicationServiceKey**: your ACS resource connection string.
    - **PlayMediaFileEndpoint**: music .wav file to be played.
-5. Start your service
+4. Start your service
-6. On ACS portal, go events, create new webhook event with Incoming Call.
+5. On ACS portal, go events, create new webhook event with Incoming Call.
-7. Webhook end point will be your public endpoint + /incomingcallevents. (i.e. https://contoso.com/incomingcallevents)
+6. Webhook end point will be your public endpoint + /incomingcallevents. (i.e. https://contoso.com/incomingcallevents)
-8. Verify that your incoming call eventgrid is successful on portal.
+7. Verify that your incoming call eventgrid is successful on portal.
-9. You can test it by calling the PSTN phone number provisioned in Prerequisites.
+8. You can test it by calling the PSTN phone number provisioned in Prerequisites.

 ## Resources
 - [Call Automation Overview](https://learn.microsoft.com/azure/communication-services/concepts/voice-video-calling/call-automation)